-Foxconn may bring Chinese engineers to Wisconsin factory due to skilled labor shortage
+Foxconn may bring Chinese engineers to Wisconsin factory due to skilled labor shortage (updated)

 When Taiwanese electronics manufacturer Foxconn announced that it would be opening a factory in Wisconsin, one of the big selling points was that it would create 13,000 high-paying jobs in the state over several years — jobs that would help advance Wisconsin’s tech sector.
-But the Wall Street Journal reports there’s a chance not all of those jobs will go to Wisconsin residents, or even to other U.S. tech workers.
+But the Wall Street Journal reports there’s a chance not all of those jobs will go to Wisconsin residents.

 According to the Journal, Foxconn is considering bringing in some engineers from China to staff the new factory, as the company is reportedly having trouble finding skilled workers in the state.
 The Journal didn’t say how many of the jobs Foxconn is planning to fill through internal transfers.